In this article, we will look at the sled pull station at HYROX, and how to appropriately train for it.

 The sled pull is the third station in a HYROX race.
 By the time you reach it you will have run a total of 3km, completed 1km on the Ski Erg, and a 50 meter sled push (plus any time in the “Roxzone”).

-When you enter the sled pull zone, you’ll likely be directed to a lane by one of the volunteers (or end up picking one yourself).
+When you enter the sled pull zone, you must use the lane assigned to you by a judge.
 Both the sled and participant should be completely behind the line prior to beginning.
 You must then pull the sled the length of your lane, past the line, walk back to the other end of your lane and pull the sled back.
 You then need to repeat this process to make up the 50meters.
 Resting at any time during this process is fine if you wish.
 It is important, whilst pulling the sled, that you do not step outside of your designated area at the end of your lane.
+Athletes must not step on the solid white line at the end of the athlete’s box.

 Here is a HYROX video covering the sled pull standards: